An LLC is just one of several business structures. Other common examples include:

 If your business will have a physical presence in multiple states, then you will have to register as a foreign LLC in multiple states.
 In this case, there may be advantages to forming your business as a domestic LLC in Delaware, Nevada or Wyoming, depending on your specific needs.

-Five Basic Steps to Start an LLC:
+Five Basic Steps to

 - Step 1.
 Select a State